-Stade de France offers the possibility of organising extraordinary shows.
-With Puccini’s Turandot, the Chinese director, Zhang Yimou, brought in 80 musicians, 120 choir members, 100 dancers and more than 150 extras.
+Stade de France can also serve as the setting for extraordinary musical performances.
+For Puccini’s Turandot the Chinese director, Zhang Yimou, brought in 80 musicians, 120 chorus singers, 100 dancers and more than 150 extras.
 In total, 450 people on one stage.
-1,500 costumes had been designed for this opera.
-The challenge for the next classical music performance at Stade de France has been launched.
+1,500 costumes were designed for the event.
+Opéra Garnier would have been short on space for such a “jumbo-sized” production.

 The next classical music event at the Stade de France promises to be just as extraordinary.
 During the 2020 Heritage Days, audiences will be able to enjoy an exceptional performance of Georges Bizet’s opera Carmen.
 Beautifully served by prestigious opera singers, fleetly led by a renowned conductor, the show will be the centrepiece of this year's cultural news selection.
 More than 300 artists will take to the stage, grandly set for the event and shimmering with glorious lighting effects.
 Orchestre national d'Ile-de-France, the Unikanti Choir and the Maîtrise des Hauts-de-Seine, under the direction of Giorgio Croci, will provide the musical backdrop.
 Booking is already open and available to all, young and old.

 Stade de France offers an online booking system that guarantees secure payment.
 A variety of offers are available, from reduced rates to cocktail packs, gourmet dinners, accommodation or transport.
 Once you have made your booking, just download your ticket on-line.

 Stade de France can be reached by various means of transport.